ying-teaching/rn/docs/ch02/jsx.md

 Using JSX, you can write markup inside Javascript, providing you with a superpower to write logic and markup of a component inside a single jsx file.

-## Basic Usage
+## Element,Component

 Because RN uses `React` to compile JSX, you need to import it first as: `import React from 'react'` even you don't use it directly in your code.

 An element is the smallest renderable unit available in React.
 A component is an individual resualble piece of UI.
 A component has one or more elements.
 React elements and components are created by using their tags, either with or without closing tag.
 For example: `<Text>content</Text>` or `<Button title="Click" />`.
 It uses the same HTML syntax with different tag name.
 The RN built-in and custom components use capitalized names.

-The JavaScript expression are put into `{}` inside a tag.
-JavaScript expressions inside JSX will be evaluated to a string, a RN component or a list of strings/components.

 Use component property names to initialize its props.
 A single prop without assingment has a default value of `true`.
 For example: `<MyTextBox autocomplete />` is the same as `<MyTextBox autocomplete={true} />`.

 ## Embedding Expressions in JSX

+JavaScript expressions inside JSX will be evaluated to a string, a RN component or a list of strings/components.
 You can embed JavaScripit expressions in JSX by putting them inside a pair of curly bracket `{expression}`.
 For example:

 ```javascript
 function formatName(user) {